By Jason CutshawApril 30, 2019

-USASMDC/ARSTRAT employees at its Redstone Arsenal headquarters participated in the command's "Take Our Daughters and Sons to Work Day" April 27.
+USASMDC/ARSTRAT employees at its Redstone Arsenal, Alabama, and Colorado Springs, Colorado, headquarters participated in the command's "Take Our Daughters and Sons to Work Day" April 25.

-Those in attendance viewed the new command video, learned summer safety tips, participated in an SMDC Simulation Center computer assembly challenge, viewed demonstrations set up at the command's Concepts Analysis Laboratory, or CAL, tent and participated in team building activities at an obstacle course.
+Those in attendance watched a video about SMDC and what its workforce does around the world, learned summer safety tips, viewed demonstrations set up by the SMDC Simulation Center and Concepts Analysis Laboratory, or CAL, as well as participating in team building activities at an obstacle course.

-After visiting the CAL, the parents then took their children to their personal work areas and offices and further explained what they do on a daily basis.
+After visiting the demonstrations, parents were able to show the children to their personal work areas and offices and further explained what they do on a daily basis.